TheGeekHT/Loki.Rat/README.md

     |||||||░  ░       ░ ░     ░  ░       ░       ░        ░              ░  ░                |||||||      (((_ _/   \_ _)))
     |||||||░                                                                                 |||||||

-Loki.Rat is a fork of the Ares RAT[link to Ares!](https://github.com/sweetsoftware/Ares), it integrates new modules, like the backdoor support for the android platform
+Loki.Rat is a fork of the [Ares RAT](https://github.com/sweetsoftware/Ares), it integrates new modules, like the backdoor support for the android platform